vharg/Ashfall-AirportDisruption/README.md

 <br>

-1. Prepare data for fitting - requires 1) hazard intensity metric and 2) impact states
+1. Prepare data for fitting - requires at least 2 columns: 1) hazard intensity metric and 2) impact states
 - Select hazard intensity metric (HIM) e.g. ashfall thickness
 - Assign impact e.g. closure duration, to impact states (IS) e.g. <1 day -> IS1; 1-2 days -> IS2
 - The impact states should be ordinal i.e. IS1 < IS2 < IS3 etc.
-  - The dataset for fitting should contain at least 2 columns for the HIM and IS ('ds' is the column name used in the script)
 - Load dataset (edit line 15) and rename HIM column to 'him' (edit line 21)
+- Note that 'ds' is the column name used for impact states in the script

 <br>